google-marketing-solutions/ml_toast/README.md

 [UMAP](https://umap-learn.readthedocs.io/en/latest/) dimensionality reduction) -
 to generate clusters, and then selects the most meaningful term(s) to represent each cluster.

-Input is provided via a Google Sheets spreadsheet, preprocessing and clustering takes place directly in this notebook, and the resulting topics are output back into the same spreadsheet.
-In other words, all data remains **private** - only visible to and in the control of the tool's user.

 Though the samples provided here are specific to Google Ads, the same approach can quite seamlessly be used for any other advertising platform, or simply for